JessTat/draw-sesh/README.md

 # DrawSesh
-DrawSesh is a mac app for timed drawing sessions, using your own references from a designated local folder.
+DrawSesh is a mac app for timed drawing sessions, using your own references from your local folders.
 I made this for my own figure-drawing sessions, but since you can set what images are used, you can use it to practice drawing whatever you want: portraits, animals, fabrics, etc.

 **Features**
 - Configure session time and image count (i.e. 1 min gestures x 10 images) — img 1